JakeRobDave/portfolio-mate/README.md

 # Portfolio Mate Manual

+Github Pages doesn't allow Uploading images to filesystem in the same way UML Weblab does.
+Check out the code hosted ont his github repository https://github.com/JakeRobDave/portfolio-mate .
+This github is just for showcasing the code hosted on Weblab.
+Please Check out our Official Site on All browsers here : http://weblab.cs.uml.edu/~ddacosta/final/main.html

 Installation/Initialization instructions.
 Portfolio Mate doesn’t need to be installed.
 Access the web app on any browser with internet at the base-page: http://weblab.cs.uml.edu/~ddacosta/final/main.html.